rjashby/Wheres-My-Sammich/Project-Log.md

 4:45 - 6:30 - Dinner and household break

 6:40 - 8:40 - Got the google maps to work.
 But not the right way.

+8:40 - 10:40 - Found additional tutorials for implementing google maps with search functionality.
+May try to incorporate early in the morning.
+Need to sleep.

+Note: also added google maps for react to package.json